samitchaudhuri/ab-test-screener/README.md

 * Number of user-ids: That is, number of users who enroll in the free trial. (d<sub>min</sub>=50)

-Since the experiment uses number of cookies as unit of diversion it is hard to ensure that the experiment and control groups contain similar number of users.
-Therefore, the above metric is not well defined; even if enrollment goes down, we cannot tell if the difference is caused due to the screener or due to a smaller number of users in the experiment group.
+This could potentially be an evaluation metric.
+However, it not normalized, so its accuracy will be impacted by any size difference between the control and experiment groups.
+Even if the experiment tries to effect even distribution between experiment and control and uses sanity checks to verify that, it is possible to get some skew and even a small difference in group size can impact accuracy.
+Gross conversion, which  normalizes by cookies, is a better evaluation metric to use.

+In summary, we have chosen 3 evaluation metrics to test the two parts of the original hypothesis as follows:

+1. we can tell if the screener reduced the number who left the free trial early by observing a decrease in the gross conversion metric, OR by an increase in the retention metric, AND

+2. we can tell if the screener did not significantly reduce the number of studentents by observing no significant change in the net conversion metric.

 ### Measuring Standard Deviation